-Years 2014 2015 2016 2017 2018 CO 2 eq in kton 1,845.4 2,034.4 1,884.3 1,807.8 1,715.1 eq: equivalent
+Years 2016 2017 2018 2019 CO 2 eq in kton 1,884.3 1,807.8 1,715.1 1,795.1 eq: equivalent

-In 2018, we experienced nine reportable air quality-related incidents that exceeded normal operating conditions on a short-term basis or that related to equipment failures with no identified offsite air quality impact.
+In 2019, we experienced four reportable air quality-related incidents that exceeded normal operating conditions on a short-term basis or that were related to equipment failures with no identified offsite air quality impact.
 No employees or community members were harmed as a result of these incidents and, in each case, measures were taken to address the cause and prevent further issues.

 Noise monitoring campaigns are done throughout the year at the Mine and Plant Sites, and in surrounding communities.
 The majority of noise pollution at the Mine comes from the heavy vehicle traffic and the power plant.
 At the Plant, there are a variety of sources of noise pollution, from vehicle traffic and operational activities to the facilities themselves.
-However, in comparison to 2017, there were no significant changes in noise pollution detected during the year.
-In fact, a slight improvement was noted at the Plant Site in comparison to recent years.
+In 2019 there were no significant changes in noise pollution detected during the year.